 Growing up in a small town outside Providence, Rhode Island, I always had a strong desire to see what the world had to offer outside my little home state and it was a solo backpacking trip around Europe that really ignited the travel bug.
 From that point on, it has been one adventure after the next.
 The following year, my travels took me to Chiang Mai, Thailand where I earned a teaching certificate and worked in several international schools.
 From there, I decided to move to Buenos Aires so that I could study Spanish as I worked as an English teacher.
 These experiences clarified a growing feeling that I wanted travel to be a career rather than just a hobby, and when I moved to Boston to be closer to family and friends, I discovered Audley and found a way to make that desire come true.

-Start planning your trip to Italy with Jacob by calling
+Start planning your trip to Italy with Jacob

 Q&A with Jacob